Anger Management Counselling

 Typically, treatment will consist of process counselling as well as feedback, recommendations, and psychoeducation to help you learn to navigate a healthy relationship with feelings, including anger, in your life.
 Anger counselling is available for those struggling with anger as well as those who have been witness to it and/or impacted by it.
 Treatment can be short-term (3-6 months) or long-term (6+ months) depending on needs and preferences.
-Cost is $200/session and these appointments can be accessed in person or by phone or video.
+You can see the fee schedule here.
+These appointments can be accessed in person or by phone or video.

 The longer story

 There is a lot of misinformation and misunderstanding about the feeling of anger.
 The biggest myth is that anger is a ‘bad’ thing and, therefore, needs to be minimized, avoided, and eliminated altogether.
 This is a myth because anger is a feeling like many others, including happiness, sadness, loss, guilt, shame, and more.
 All of these feelings provide us with helpful information that, if we are missing it, can impact our health, relationships, and boundaries.

 Anger, at its core, provides us information about when we have been violated, hurt, and/or our fundamental needs and boundaries are not being upheld.
 In reading this, hopefully, you can appreciate how essential anger is to our mental and relational health.

 Anger is not the problem.
 The issue that results in people seeking counselling is typically that people do not know what to do with anger.
 Often, they have been stuffing, avoiding, and trying to eliminate anger for a long time and this back-up has resulted in outbursts and the unhealthy expression of anger.
 Feelings are never the problem; it is what we are doing (or not doing) with them that can lead to difficulties.
 That is where counselling can help as it can provide people with a safe space to start to release feelings, as well as to learn strategies and ways to do this in a healthy and productive way.